 - When more than one dwelling unit is allowed on a lot, the size of the dwelling can affect density.
 Smaller dwelling units will result in higher density than larger dwelling units in a building of the same size.

-- When more than one dwelling unit is allowed on a lot, the amount of lot that a building covers can affect density.
+- When more than one dwelling unit is allowed on a lot, the amount of the lot that a building covers can affect density.
 A multi-family apartment complex on a large lot with lots of area devoted to parking and recreational amenities in a more suburban setting will often be less dense than a garden apartment on a smaller lot in a walkable neighborhood near transit, amenities, and services in a more urban setting.

 The Planning Department has studied how density looks in different areas of Albuquerque in several reports over the years.